AWS Certification Exam Cheat Sheet

 Relational Database Service – RDS

-• RDS Multi-AZ deployments, where a synchronous standby replica of the database is provisioned in a different AZ, which helps increase the database availability and protect the database against unplanned outages
+• RDS Multi-AZ instance deployments provision a synchronous standby replica in a different AZ, providing high availability and automatic failover protection.

 • In case of a failover scenario, the standby is promoted to be the primary seamlessly and will handle the database operations.

-• Automated backups, enabled by default, of the database provides point-in-time recovery for the database instance.
+• Automated backups, enabled by default, provide point-in-time recovery for the database instance.

 • RDS will back up your database and transaction logs and store both for a user-specified retention period.